Seleemmiah/weather/README.md

 A weather update app is an app that enables users to search for weather information for cities and returns the necessary weather information for those cities.
-If you want to build a weather update app using Django.
+If you want to build a weather update app using Django then here is a code on how to build one.